dhn7315/dermacure/README.md

 This project requires two separate processes to be running simultaneously: the **Next.js website** and the **Python Flask API**.

+Update (2025-11-11)
+- The Python API now defaults to EfficientNet preprocessing to match the trained model (EfficientNetV2B0).
+This fixes "same output for different images" issues.
+- Class labels are served from `class_labels.json` using the full HAM10000 names.
+- The AI skincare routine is disabled by default so the site focuses on the model’s predictions.
+You can re‑enable it by setting a Gemini/Google API key (see below).

 ### Prerequisites

 - **Node.js**: Version 18 or later.